 - Other famous couples of antiquity?

-- Do controversy, and questionable provenance increase the fame and value of ancient artefacts?
+- Does controversy, and questionable provenance increase the fame and value of ancient artifacts?

 Explore the Hermitage Museum